protocol-8/hyprland-setup/README.md

 A **universal installer and configuration setup for Hyprland**.
 Fully automated, TTY-compatible, and fun!
-This script.sh installs essential apps, downloads this Hyprland configuration from GitHub.**
+The script.sh installs essential apps, downloads this Hyprland configuration from GitHub.**
 ---

 ## Table of Contents